yschoe/yschoe.github.io/_posts/2023-03-11--Meaning--NLP--Climbing-towards-NLU--On-Meaning--Form--and-Understanding-in-the-Age-of-Data.markdown

 ---
 layout: post
-title:  "[Meaning][NLP] Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data"
+title:  "[LLM][Meaning][NLP] Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data"
 date:   March 11, 2023
 categ:  none
 ---